Muqatil ibn Sulayman

+Muqatil believed that God is a physical being with body parts, whether small or large, such as hands, feet and both eyes.

 Biography

-Born in Balkh in Khorasan, there are no works that date his birth, but some have estimated his birth year to be around 80 H. He spent his early life in both Balkh and Marw.
-In Balkh, he was impacted by the religious diversity it had in the pre-islamic era.
-He later migrated to Marw in order to get married.
+Muqatil were born in Balkh, there are no works that date his birth, but some have estimated his birth year to be around 80 H. His father named Sulayman, although several chroniclers has confused that his father was named Hayyan.

+He spent his early life in both Balkh and Marw.
+In Balkh, he was impacted by the religious diversity it had in the pre-Islamic era.
+He later migrated to Marw to get married.
 During the caliphate of Marwan II, Muqatil was involved in the civil war between the Abbasids and Umayyads.
 With the end of Umayyad rule he migrated to Iraq, settling in Basra and then moving to Baghdad.
 Due to possible Zaydi influence, he preferred the Abbasids to the previous Umayyad government, and some sources indicate that he would frequent the Abbasid court.
 Once, when visiting the Caliph al-Mansur, a fly sat on his face.
 Muqatil remarked that God had created the fly to humble the tyrants.

 He later returned to Basra where he died in 150 H (767 CE).

-Theology
+Assessment

+The tafsir (interpretation) of Muqatil was highly regarded by various classical Islamic teaching scholars., and his commentary on Quran chapter Al-Inshiqaq has been preserved into modern era and translated into English by Nicolai Sinai.

-Muqatil's views stood in complete opposite to the views of the contemporary Mu'tazila, as his ideas related to physical aspects and likening God to human image and activity.
-His views on divine anthropomorphism were notorious to later generations, but in spite of his “extreme” corporealism, he employed ta'wil in his tafsir even on verses on the attributes of Allah believed by many to show the contradiction in his thought.
+Muqatil was known for theological opposition against the contemporary Mu'tazilism, as his ideas related to physical aspects and likening God to human image and activity.
+His views on divine anthropomorphism were notorious to later generations, but in spite of his “extreme" corporealism, he employed ta'wil in his tafsir even on verses on the attributes of Allah believed by many to show the contradiction in his thought.
 Muqatil Ibn Sulayman also strongly associated "commanding right" with furthering the monotheism that he taught, but also with a pacifist approach.